KDahir247/Fabled-Engine/README.md

 # Fabled Engine
 # Current solution will might break, since KTX 2.0 and Dds texture support is Experimental
-# Also Texture Compression Method which is quite voliate due to quick testing
+# Also Texture Compression Method which is quite volatile due to quick testing
 Self Study on developing a game engine.
 Learning as I go.
 <br/> Not done the core parts of the rendering.
 <br/>
 <br/>
-Any issues, enchancement, features, or bugs report are always welcome in Issues.
+Any issues, enhancement, features, or bugs report are always welcome in Issues.
 <br/>
 <br/>
 ## Camera Movement